samizdatco/skia-window-tests/README.md

 ### Current Status

 The example in the [`metal`][metal] subdirectory seems to be fully functional, and, if nothing else, is a good demonstration of what the others are trying to accomplish.
-The [`gl`][gl] and [`vulkan`][vulkan] subprojects are both broken in different ways (detailed below) and I could really use the help of folks with more GPU experience as I try to get one or both of them running.
+The [`vulkan`][vulkan] subproject has also been confirmed to work on Macs that have installed the MoltenVK libraries, but still needs to be tested on Linux & Windows.
+The [`gl`][gl] subproject is still having problems with crosstalk between windows (detailed below) and I could really use the help of folks with more GPU experience as I try to get that sorted out.

 ## [Metal][metal]